wesleyegberto/java-new-features/java-25/README.md

         * provides methods: `print(Object)`, `println(Object)`, `println()`, `readln(String)` and `readln()`
         * this class uses return from `System.console()` to print and read from the default input and output streams
         * we can use with: `IO.println("Hello World")`
+* **Flexible Constructor Bodies**
+    * promotion to standard without change
+    * allow statements that do not reference the instance being created to appear before an explicit constructor invocation
+    * will allow to use statements that use, transform or verify values before call `super`
+    * the code before the `super` lives in pre-construction context:
+        * can perform any statements that don't use any member of the instance being created (or its hierarchy or outter/inner classes that depends on the instance)
+    * we can:
+        * can access static members
+        * initialize fields in the same class before explicitly invoking a constructor
+            * this will allow a superclass never executes code with use subclass values with their default value (`0`, `false` or `null`)
+        * if the class is an inner class, it can access members of its enclosing class (like `Outer.this.field++`)
+            * the outer class instance already exists
+    * inicialization flow:
+    ```
+    C prologue
+    --> B prologue
+        --> A prologue
+            --> Object constructor body
+        --> A epilogue
+    --> B epilogue
+    C epilogue
+    ```

 ## Links